DeeptiMishra1512/Maven.GenericArrayUtility/README.md

     * Ensure the `ArrayUtilityTestSuite` class passes with 100% success.

-## Plannning and Execution:
+## Planning and Execution:
   * Read through the test suites, and run the tests as you pass each one.
-  * Ensure thatn your code compiles.
+  * Ensure that your code compiles.